 - Asking for attention in different ways

-- Vocalizing more
+- Hiding more

 How Do You Get a Cat to Use the Litter Box?

 When bringing a new cat into a home, Dr. Savard tells owners to “create a small, quiet space with a litter box and items like a scratching post.
-Put them in the litter box so that they know where it is.
+Put the cat in the litter box so that they know where it is.
 They should have a desire to go in that clean litter box when the need arises.”